Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Introduction

 An important feature of this work is the manner in which we characterize the mechanistic phenomena underlying the structure of interference.
-Unlike the common setting where interference arises due to unit-to-unit outcome dependencies (e.g., one person's vaccination status impacts another person's infection risk), interference in this case arises due to complex exposure patterns governed by the movement of air pollution from an originating source (a power plant) across long distances towards impact on populations.
-Interference due to complex exposure patterns (or treatment diffusion) has been considered in the causal inference literature, albeit with less frequency than settings of interference due to unit-to-unit outcome dependencies and only emerging focus on explicitly spatial data \citep{verbitsky-savitz_causal_2012, graham_quantifying_2013,an_causal_2018, an_opening_2019, giffin_generalized_2020}.
 To characterize the structure of interference, we deploy a newly-developed reduced-complexity atmospheric model, called HYSPLIT Average Dispersion (HyADS), to model the movement of pollution through space and time \citep{henneman_characterizing_2019}.
-HyADS has been recently used in epidemiological studies of exposure to power plant pollution \citep{henneman_accountability_2019,casey_improved_2020}, but in a manner that collapses exposure metrics across individual power plants, precluding inferences about interventions applied at individual plants.
-In contrast, this work uses the HyADS model to characterize the bipartite network of relationships between interventional units and outcome units, leading to a notion of a ``neighborhood'' or ``upwind'' treatment.
-The characterization of a network that is not based on notions of contacts or adjacency necessitates careful attention to the definition of useful estimands in the bipartite setting.
-The analysis of a bipartite network that is characterized by the combination of geography and atmospheric conditions holds more general relevance for methods to address causal inference and interference with spatially-indexed data generally.
+The characterization of a network that is not based on notions of contacts or adjacency offers potential advantages owing to the interpretability of estimands relying on functions of the interference network, but necessitates careful attention to the definition of useful estimands in the bipartite setting.

-The specific intervention evaluated here is the installation (or not) of flue-gas desulfurization scrubbers (``scrubbers'') on \numplants coal-fired power plants in the United States during 2005, a year of significant regulatory action on power plants.
-Such scrubbers are known to reduce emissions of \SOTwo, which is an important precursor to the eventual formation of secondary \PMTwo pollution.
-We deploy the new methods to estimate network intervention effects of scrubber installation on hospitalization outcomes among \numbeneficiaries adults aged 65 and older enrolled in Medicare and residing across \numzips ZIP codes.
 Combining the atmospheric model for pollution transport with novel methods for bipartite causal inference with interference represents an important advance in the methodology available for evaluating interventions at point sources of air pollution.

-In order to outline the nature of the bipartite network and interference, Section \ref{sec:background} gives brief background on power plant regulations and describes the atmospheric model that will govern the structure of interference.
-Section \ref{sec:Notation_Estimands} defines potential outcomes, interference mappings, and causal estimands for the bipartite setting.
-Section \ref{sec:gps} outlines the estimation strategy based on generalized propensity scores, which are deployed in the analysis of power plant and Medicare data in Section \ref{sec:analysis} before concluding with a discussion.